PGA-dev/Calculator/README.md

 ## ToDo:
 - I had a little fun with the CSS, but haven't fully scaled it properly yet for tablet and mobile.
-- Need to modularize and/or simplify the functions
+- Have some minor workflow bugs
-- Add cleanup
+    - . followed by - causes issues

 ### Languages Used:
 - Html